-The main study principles in SSE Riga differ from the majority of the universities in the Baltics.
-At SSE Riga, studies concentrate on just one or two courses at a time.
+At SSE Riga, studies concentrate on just two or three courses at a time.
 An intense course usually takes from two weeks to two months.
 A course often has daily lectures and seminars, and the grade given consists of the exam result, practical project work and its presentation.